 - Working within a human services agency

-In addition to classroom training, MHA helps arrange a required 100-hour supervised workplace experience placement.
+In addition to in-person/remote classroom training, MHA helps arrange a 100-hour supervised workplace internship experience placement.

-The summer 2023 class cycle will meet online from 2:00 pm to 4:00 pm every Monday, Wednesday, and Friday from May 8th through August 4th.
-Application and ALL supplemental materials are due no later than Friday, April 9th, 2023.
-Interviews will take place online during April, so you are encouraged to submit your application as early as possible before the class reaches full capacity.
-All Applicants will be notified by April 21st.
+Interviews will take place in person, unless otherwise arranged, during December, so you are encouraged to submit your application as early as possible before the class reaches full capacity.
+All Applicants will be notified by December 22nd.